sougabriel/sougabriel-portfolio/public/docs/projects/tour-virtual-iffar.md

 # Tour Virtual IFFar - SVS

+In this project I was responsible for code review and implementation of reactivity methods.

 This project is a web application that was made for people who want to know more about the Instituto Federal Farroupilha - São Vicente do Sul.
 It's a colaboration of 11 developers and designers.

 ## Technologies